10 Internships for High School Freshmen

 Eligibility: Cambridge Rindge and Latin School students (grades 9–12) are eligible to apply.

-With an acceptance rate of under 5%, this program provides high school students with a rare opportunity to engage in a year-long astrophysics project alongside scientists from Harvard or the Smithsonian Center.
-Each year, 10–16 students are carefully chosen and organized into 5–8 groups to collaborate intensively on their research projects.
+With an acceptance rate of under 5%, this program allows high school students to work on a year-long astrophysics project alongside scientists from Harvard or the Smithsonian Center.
+Each year, 10–16 students are chosen and organized into 5–8 groups to collaborate on their research projects.
+You will participate in monthly workshops and lectures to enhance your knowledge and skills.
+You’ll also attend monthly advisory sessions with the SRMP team.
+At the culmination of the program, you’ll showcase your findings at a symposium through posters and presentations.
+To learn more about this program, check out our complete guide here.

 One other option — Lumiere Research Scholar Program